scidac/atom/_sources/developers.txt

     cd atom
     ls

-The `Makefile` is capable of downloading the source of the individual AToM components and building them.
+The `Makefile` is capable of downloading the sources of the individual AToM components and building them.
 The AToM `Makefile` leverages the `GACODE <https://github.com/gafusion/gacode>`_ build system, and as such it supports compilation of its components on several platforms::

     ALCF_BGP ALCF_CETUS BABBAGE BANACH CAOS CARVER CMODWS DELPHI